- Cot available

 - Washing machine

 A large and stylish second floor apartment, located in the heart of Glasgow's bohemian West End.

 Well appointed and providing elegant city living, this Glasgow self-catering apartment is ideal for a family or friends seeking to explore Scotland's largest city.

 All on the second floor and reached by a communal staircase, this Glasgow self-catering apartment boasts three double bedrooms, a bathroom, a fitted kitchen with dining area and a spacious sitting room.

-There are shops and cafes on the doorstep of this Glasgow holiday apartment, which is just a few minutes' walk from Byres Road, the bustling centre of the West End with its many boutique shops, cafes and bars.
+There are local amenities on the doorstep of this Glasgow holiday apartment, which is just a few minutes' walk from Byres Road, the bustling centre of the West End with its many boutique shops, cafés and bars.

 There is also internationally renowned shopping to enjoy in the city centre, just a short bus or underground journey away.

 Take a stroll in Glasgow's many parks and gardens or visit the many theatres that flourish in the city.

 A lovely Glasgow self-catering apartment for a great city break.